 Ship all samples using some form of overnight delivery.
 See SOP EM-17, Packaging and Shipping of Samples for details.
 This applies to all samples, whether they are priority or routine.
-Do not ship samples using USPS Priority Mail or standard ground service with other carriers.
-Overnight delivery allows the sample to stay frozen or at least cold.
-Shipping any other way will take no less than 2-3 days, causing the ice and sample to melt, which will ruin the sample.
+Do not ship samples using the U.S. Postal Service Priority Mail or standard ground service with other carriers.
+Preservation of the samples by freezing requires overnight delivery rather than alternative shipping arrangements which are more likely to result in the melting of ice and samples.

 With the exception of neat (pure) chemical, be sure that all samples are frozen, shipped in a cooler box (not a regular cardboard box), and kept frozen during shipment.
 Neat samples should not be frozen, but should be placed on ice in a cooler box when shipped.
-To keep samples cold, use dry ice when possible since it does not turn to liquid when warmed and will therefore not ruin any forms or samples.
-However, if water samples are shipped, do not use dry ice, since it will cause the sample containers to crack or break.
+To keep samples cold, use dry ice when possible since it does not turn to liquid when thawed and will not ruin forms or samples.
+Water samples should not be shipped in dry ice, since it will cause the sample containers to crack or break.
 Since dry ice may not be available in all areas, regular ice can be used for shipping any samples, but only if the ice is placed in a separate sealed container.
 Either use "blue ice" containers (the reusable plastic containers with the blue liquid inside) or contained regular ice (that is, seal the ice in zip-loc bags).
 Unsealed ice will melt and leak during shipment, causing unnecessary concern when received at the laboratory and possibly damaging the samples and documentation.